pnnl/neuromancer/README.md

 ## What's New in v1.5.2
-### Load Forecasting Capabilities
+### Load Forecasting Capabilities and Transformers
 We expand our energy systems domain examples with load forecasting for buildings.
 We showcase the use of time-series modelling and forecasting using the Short-Term Electricity Load Forecasting (Panama case study) dataset.
-We have a coup

-Within this introductory notebook, NeuroMANCER can now bring more advanced state-of-the-art (SOTA) models into the existing library, increasing the breadth of models available to end-users as well as broadening prospective new users.

-Specifically, the Transformer model is incorporated into the blocks.py module, allowing for end-users to load an out-of-the-box network using the blocks interface on NeuroMANCER.

-Complimentary to the Energy Load Forecasting Notebook using a multi-layered perceptron (MLP), this notebook offers a tutorial for energy-load modeling using historical weather features as inputs to a vanilla Transformer model.
-This tutorial also allows for the capability of forecasting future timesteps when future weather forecasts are inaccessible or too uncertain.
+We demonstrate forecasting capaibilities using a Transformer model, a new block added to our (neural) blocks.py, as well as other standard blocks.
+We also utilize historical weather data to assist in energy forecasting.

 ### Finite-Basis Kolgomorov Arnold Networks